-- (a) Receive any property other than Bitcoin or U.S. Dollars upon the issuance or sale of Units: - (b) Hold any property other than cash, Permitted Investments, Bitcoins (including any forked version thereof) or airdropped cryptocurrency coins; - (c) Redeem the Units other than to fund a redemption request from a Unitholder, as provided in Section 4.10 or Section 5.2 or upon the dissolution of the Trust; - (d) Borrow money from or loan money to any Unitholder (including the Sponsor) or other Person: - (e) Except as expressly contemplated by this Agreement, create, incur, assume or suffer to exist any lien, mortgage, pledge conditional sales or other title retention agreement, charge, security interest or encumbrance, except for liens for taxes not delinquent or being contested in good faith and by appropriate proceedings and for which appropriate reserves have been established; - (f) Commingle its assets with those of any other Person, except to the extent as permitted under applicable law and the regulation; - (g) Permit rebates to be received by the Sponsor or any Affiliate of the Sponsor, or permit the Sponsor or any Affiliate of the Sponsor to engage in any reciprocal business arrangements which would circumvent the foregoing prohibition; - (h) Enter into any contract with the Sponsor or an Affiliate of the Sponsor (except for selling agreements for the sale of Units) which has a term of more than one year and which does not provide that it may be canceled by the Trust without penalty on one hundred twenty (120) days prior written notice or for the provision of services, except at rates and terms at least as favorable as those which may be obtained from third parties in arm's length negotiations;
+- (a) Receive any property other than DOT or U.S. Dollars upon the issuance or sale of Units; - (b) Hold any property other than cash, Permitted Investments, DOTs (including any forked version thereof) or airdropped cryptocurrency coins; - (c) Redeem the Units other than as provided pursuant to Article VI or upon the dissolution of the Trust: - (d) Borrow money from or loan money to any Unitholder (including the Sponsor) or other Person: - (e) Except as expressly contemplated by this Agreement, create, incur, assume or suffer to exist any lien, mortgage, pledge conditional sales or other title retention agreement, charge, security interest or encumbrance, except for liens for taxes not delinquent or being contested in good faith and by appropriate proceedings and for which appropriate reserves have been established; provided, however, that for the avoidance of doubt, the Trust may permit its DOT to be used for Staking as contemplated hereunder, the rewards of which shall be used to pay the Staking Rewards to the Sponsor; - (f) Commingle its assets with those of any other Person, except to the extent as permitted under applicable law and the regulation; - (g) Permit rebates to be received by the Sponsor or any Affiliate of the Sponsor, or permit the Sponsor or any Affiliate of the Sponsor to engage in any reciprocal business arrangements which would circumvent the foregoing prohibition; provided, however, that the foregoing prohibition is not intended to prevent the Trust from permitting the DOTs owned by the Trust to be used for Staking as contemplated by this Agreement or for the Sponsor to earn rewards resulting from such Staking in the form of Staking Rewards Payments; - (h) Invest (except purchasing DOTs pursuant to a Purchase Order) or reinvest any cash held by the Trust (including reserves) in anything other than Permitted Investments;

-(i) Cause the Trust to elect to be treated as an association taxable as a corporation for U.S. federal income tax purposes.
+- (i) Enter into any contract with the Sponsor or an Affiliate of the Sponsor (except for selling agreements for the sale of Units) which has a term of more than one year and which does not provide that it may be canceled by the Trust without penalty on one hundred twenty (120) days prior written notice or for the provision of services, except at rates and terms at least as favorable as those which may be obtained from third parties in arm's length negotiations; or - (j) Cause the Trust to elect to be treated as an association taxable as a corporation for U.S. federal income tax purposes.